Theresa Oghe of Nampa works full time and cares for her mother, and it’s a complicated balancing act.

 Minor medical situations are anything but simple, and a trip to urgent care can put her mom at risk and require her to take time off work.
 With longer wait times at urgent care clinics due to the numbers of COVID-19 patients seeking care and staffing challenges, Oghe does not always feel safe in crowded settings.

 It’s for reasons like this that St. Luke's is rolling out added features, providing patients and the community with new and innovative safe care options.
-Among those innovations: virtual urgent care services, available seven days a week for common conditions such as urinary tract infections, rashes, earaches, sore throats, eye irritations and more.
+Among those innovations: on-demand virtual care services, available seven days a week for common conditions such as urinary tract infections, rashes, earaches, sore throats, eye irritations and more.

 No appointment is required to use these services.
 St. Luke's patients can log in to their MyChart electronic health record, answer a few questions about symptoms and begin a virtual visit with the next available St. Luke's primary care provider.
 Virtual care allows people to save time and get help for many of the common reasons people seek out care in settings such as emergency rooms, which might not be the optimal solution for many common minor conditions.